Izeral/CNN-Combined-with-Attention-Module-for-Facial-Expression-Recognition/README.md

 </p>

 ### Catalogue Structure
 - The code folder contains the CNN module used in this experiment, I provide both the model with attention module and without attention module, which are completed by Tensorflow.
+You could also download the emotion classification.ipynb file to achieve the model and the effects of the training.
 - As for the datasets, you could download the original data comes from https://www.kaggle.com/datasets/msambare/fer2013/code?datasetId=786787.

 ```